About Brain Injury at Birth

 Researchers and medical professionals separate brain damage cases into three groups – mild injuries, moderate injuries, and severe injuries.

-- Mild injuries: Mild brain damage can cause mild bleeding on the brain, infant hematoma, or skull fractures.
+- Mild injuries: Mild newborn brain trauma can cause infant hematoma and skull fractures.

-- Moderate injuries: Moderate newborn brain damage can cause extended bleeding, significant fractures, subdural hemorrhages, and lack of oxygen flow to the brain (hypoxia).
+- Moderate injuries: Moderate newborn brain damage can cause extended bleeding, significant fractures, subdural hemorrhages, and hypoxic-ischemic encephalopathy (HIE).

-Cases of mild and moderate brain damage may require less medical intervention than a severe injury.
-Children with severe brain damage caused during childbirth may suffer from significant lifelong physical and neurological impairments.
+Cases of mild and moderate brain damage at birth typically require less medical intervention than a severe injury.
+Sadly, children with severe brain damage may suffer from significant lifelong physical and neurological impairments.

-There are several signs and symptoms of brain damage that parents and caregivers should look out for after birth.
+Parents and caregivers should look out for several signs and symptoms of brain damage at birth.
 Symptoms can vary based on your child’s age, severity of injury, and type of brain damage.

 - Abnormally shaped spine